Mohsin230/CryptoAssignment1/README.md

 Refer to A1_test.py
 to actually test A1_solution.py and see that the code runs properly

-note the plaintexts and ciphertexts are used for the encryption and decrption and decrption tests
+note the plaintexts and ciphertexts are used for the encryption and decrption tests

 note utilities.py file holds helper functions to support the making of the A1_solution.py